krisek/audioloader/README.md

 The Flask application runs on the same system where you run MPD.
 You can configure any supported output method on MPD; a very common use case is to install the application on a Raspberry Pi (or home server), configure MPD with HTTP stream output, so that you can stream music from all of your devices.

-If you configure the MPD server with a HTTP stream output, the application can load this stream to UPnP media renderers discovered on your network. ⚠ Don't forget to configure the STREAM_URL parameter in config.py or in the 'stream from' parameter in the settings menu of the web UI.
-UPnP device discovery is performed by a separate script.
+If you configure the MPD server with a HTTP stream output, the application can load this stream to UPnP media renderers or other mpd servers discovered on your network. ⚠ Don't forget to configure the STREAM_URL parameter in config.py or in the 'stream from' parameter in the settings menu of the web UI.
+UPnP device and mpd server discovery is performed by separate scripts.

 # Installation